MyHackInfo/goAPIServer/README.md

 # Golang Web Server
-This repository uses Go as a web server for backend APIs.
+This repository uses Go as a web server for backend APIs by using gorilla/mux.

 ## Running the Go Server
 To run the Go server, use the following command: